"So, You Don't Want to Go to Church Anymore" - legitimate or illegitimate to leave the church altogether?

 He realizes that there are many examples of Christians within the same church system he left and had turned his back on that put him and other "Out of Church" Christians to shame as disciples and ministers of the Gospel.

 It was here that I had to pause and listen to the Holy Spirit convict me of critical attitudes that I have developed towards the institutional church, especially since Covid.
-I wasn't and have never been an "Out of Church" Christian, but some of the same attitudes can creep into advocates of the House Church model over and against the more traditional church model.
+I wasn't and have never been an "Out of Church" Christian, but some of the very same attitudes can creep into advocates of the House Church model over and against the more Traditional Church Model.

-His strongest words came next as again he was preaching to himself and to other "Out of Church" believers:
+The article's strongest words came next as again the author was preaching to himself and to other "Out of Church" believers:

 "A lot of us need to shut ourselves up in a room for several days and REPENT and REPENT until all this stuff is gone.
 Why do a lot of us rub leaders up the wrong way? -Because we are full of REBELLION - that's why.
 How do I know? - Because in the "Out of church" scene I was full of Rebellion myself.
 Rejection, hurt and bitterness are absolutely EPIDEMIC in this movement.
 REPENT, before it is too late, my friends.